 When we go further to make a note of project stakeholders, the draft will include the project manager, sponsor, groups/ teams within the performing organization as well as the customer.

 Also among the list, we have the people who will be affected, either positively or negatively by virtue of being in close proximity of the project environment.
-Take for instance, stakeholders in a construction project would include the government, residents in that environment, the customer, project team members, CEO of the company, etc.
+Take for instance, stakeholders in a construction management would include the government, residents in that environment, the customer, project team members, CEO of the company, etc.

 Stakeholder influence is a major factor in the success or failure of a particular project, therefore, project managers must have their stakeholder strategy for managing the needs of each member.

-To complete a project, it is critical to have the support of each stakeholder as represented in a project.
+To complete a project, it is critical to have the support of each example of stakeholder as represented in a project.
 And to identify and manage project stakeholder requirements accordingly, there is an essential requirement that must be in the arsenal of the project manager.

 A stakeholder register is a document used by project managers to record information about individuals, groups or organizations with vested interest or material involvement in a project.
 For greater convenience and a hassle free project, this document should be created in the early stage of the project, and the power, influence, level of interest as well as expectations of can be recorded for proper identification and collaboration.